middleman/middleman-autoprefixer/README.md

 The list of targeted browsers.
 Takes values and uses defaults accordingly to [Autoprefixer’s documentation](https://github.com/postcss/autoprefixer#browsers).

+### add

+Whether to add vendor prefixes: `true` or `false`.
+Enabled by default.

 ### remove

 Whether to remove outdated prefixes: `true` or `false`.
 Enabled by default.

 ### cascade

 The visual cascade of prefixed properties: `true` or `false`.
-Uses the default value accordingly to [Autoprefixer’s documentation](https://github.com/postcss/autoprefixer#visual-cascade).
+Enabled by default.

 ### inline

-Whether to prefix inline styles within HTML files: `true` or `false`.
+Whether to process inline styles within HTML files: `true` or `false`.
 Disabled by default.

 ### ignore

-The array of patterns or paths to exclude from prefixing.
+The array of patterns or paths to exclude from processing.
 Empty by default.

 ## License